ix-silverstripe-modules/news/README.md

 	pagination_type: ajax

-Additionally, your news articles must be contained within a div and your more articles link/button must have a certain class
+Additionally, your news articles must be contained within a div and your more articles link/button must have a certain class.
+It is safe to leave both the AJAX and Static pagination template code in as they will only work when activated.

 	<div id="news-container">
 	<% include NewsList %>